 As an active partner with the World Economic Forum and the United Nations, we recognize that participation in global initiatives is critical to our business goals and objectives.
-Centene’s subsidiaries in the U.K., Spain, and Slovakia continue to expand our international presence.
 In 2020, Centene became a founding signatory to the Ethical Principles in Health Care (EPiHC), a collaborative effort between the International Finance Corporation and the World Bank to develop a set of principles to promote ethical conduct and to support ethical standards for healthcare delivery.

 United Nations Sustainable Development Goals

-In 2016, the United Nations presented a set of Sustainability Development Goals (SDGs) that exemplify a shared global vision to transform the world by ending poverty, rescuing the planet, and building a perfect world.
-These goals closely align with Centene’s purpose and serve as a cornerstone of our ESHG strategic framework.
+In 2016, the United Nations presented a set of Sustainability Development Goals (SDGs) that exemplify a shared global vision to transform the world by ending poverty, rescuing the planet, and establishing peace and prosperity, now and into the future.
+We believe we can most meaningfully contribute to 10 of the SDGs, which closely align with Centene’s purpose and serve as a cornerstone of our ESHG strategic framework.

 Please see our 2022 Report to the Community (page 51) for further information on how Centene is contributing toward these goals.